tobwin/imgproc/README.md

 ### MorphologicalTransformOp

-This example uses a MorphologicalTransformOp to perform a closing operation.
+To perform a closing operation you would use MorphologicalTransformOp like this:

 ```Java
 import java.awt.image.*;